petrvanblokland/DesignDesignSpace/Program2018.md

 Find the planned program of studies and workshops below. <a href="mailto:info@designdesign.space?subject=Tell me more about Design Design Space">Contact&nbsp;us</a> if you are interested.

-<a name="python-scripting-for-typedesigners"></a>
+<a name="python-scripting-for-type-designers"></a>
-### Python scripting for typedesigners (4 weeks)
+### Python scripting for type designers (4 weeks)
 #### February 5 - March 5 (Online, 6 places left) &#36;1.900

-During this 4 week course, typedesigners learn from scratch how to script micro and macro tasks, during their type design process.
-In a series of short specific assignments, if possible closely related to their daily tasks, the designers learn to recognize design patterns that can be automated, breaking them down into existing functions and ones that need to be developed.
+During this 4 week course, type designers learn from scratch how to script micro and macro tasks, during their type design process.
+In a series of short specific assignments, if possible, closely related to their daily tasks, the designers learn to recognize design patterns that can be automated, breaking them down into existing functions and ones that need to be developed.

-The study will address Python syntax, specifics of scripting for (type)design, planning, testing, basics of UI/UX design, usage of GIT, PageBot and Variable Font proofing scripts and the specifics of output formats such as fontfiles and documents for print and online usage.
+The study will address Python syntax, specifics of scripting for (type)design, planning, testing, basics of UI/UX design, usage of GIT, PageBot and Variable Font proofing scripts and the specifics of output formats, such as font files and documents for print and online usage.
 During the study, students will build their own QA-knowledge base in the form of scripts that test the current status of their designs and font files.

 Special emphasis is on how to design the process to write software for designers.
-This aspect makes the project of 4 weeks into a real study, different from online courses “Python scripting”.
+This aspect turns the project of 4 weeks into a real study, different from “Python scripting” online courses.

 *The online workshop builds up from an intensive mixture of personal hangouts, group hangouts, live online presentations by teachers and students, code and document sharing through GitHub and presentations through documents and movies.*

-*Each study concludes with an online presentation hangout to all participants and guests and results that can be made public will remain visible through the website of the project.*
+*Each study concludes with an online presentation hangout for all participants and guests and results that can be made public and will remain visible through the website of the project.*

 ---
 <a name="python-scripting-for-graphicdesigners"></a>